 - 1. Perform a stochastic pseudowell modeling. - 2.
 Create pseudowells profiles by interpolating between/from existing wells. - 3.
 Applying Gassmann fluid substitution on the modeled pseudowells. - 4.
-Generate synthetic prestack seismic using full zoeppritz from either the pseudowells or 3D rock property volumes. - 5.
+Generate synthetic prestack seismic using full zoeppritz from either the pseudow- ells or 3D rock property volumes. - 5.
 Extract synthetic seismic attributes and/or well layer attributes from the modeled pseudowells and optionally export them along a 2D line. - 6.
 Run the HitCube stochastic inversion from the modeled wells.

-between basic, stochastic and profile.
+Once a layer modeling window is started, you cannot change its type between basic, stochastic and profile.
 To use another model type you need another window, to be launched similarly from either the analysis menu or from the main toolbar icon.
 Only one layer modeling window (thus SynthRock window) can be used at the time.
 That is because the stratigraphy object needs to be locked during the modeling.
 A full uncoupling will be implemented in later releases.
 For the time being you will need to launch additional OpendTect main windows if you want to work with several models simultaneously (at your own risk).